 We called in sick and ate beignets at Brenda’s.
 We talked about the future in a totally new and different way.
 We laughed about our trip to Spain the next month and how I’d be puking on palazzos.
 Everything was technicolor.

 But, you get through.
-Women are stronger than anyone ever gives us credit for.
+Women are stronger than anyone gives us credit for.

-But, our hidden stories are real and deep.
-And the best takeaway I can share is that acting with empathy and kindness towards everyone is the only thing that matters – you never know who needs just a little more compassion and kindness along the way.
+Our hidden stories are real and deep.
+And acting with empathy and kindness towards everyone is the only thing that matters – you never know who needs just a little more along the way.